atakan-topaloglu/stable-virtual-camera/README.md

 # Demo Usage

-We provide two demos for you to interative with Seva:
+We provide two demos for you to interative with `Seva`.

+### Gradio demo

-- `demo_gr.py`: This gradio demo is a GUI interface that requires no expertised knowledge, suitable for general users.
+This gradio demo is a GUI interface that requires no expertised knowledge, suitable for general users.
+Simply run
-- `demo.py`: This cli demo allows you to pass in more options and control the model in a fine-grained way, suitable for power users and academic researchers,

-### Gradio Demo

-For running the gradio demo, simply run
 ```
 python demo_gr.py
 ```

 For a more detailed guide, follow [GR_GUIDE.md](GR_GUIDE.md)

-### CLI Demo
+### CLI demo
-For running the command-line script, refer to `demo.py` file and an examplar command line looks as simple as
+This cli demo allows you to pass in more options and control the model in a fine-grained way, suitable for power users and academic researchers.
+An examplar command line looks as simple as
 ```
 python demo.py --data_path <data_path> [additional arguments]
 ```